 Bailey Boat Cat, a seal-point Siamese living aboard S/VNocturne just outside of Rome, served as our first Ambassador at Sea for several years.
 Bailey is an author, explorer and philosopher whose musings can be found in his best-selling book, Bailey Boat Cat: Adventures of a Feline Afloat.
 Bailey cruised the Mediterranean with co-skippers Louise and James and was joined three years ago by new crew members, April, Blue and Annabelle.
 These new recruits were border collies and a chihuahua!

 His model performance as a maritime pet led us to appoint him as our Ambassador at Sea, with the blessings of his humans, of course!

 Bailey's dispatches are recapped in a following section.
-He's been an exemplary emissary!
+He was an exemplary emissary and trend-setter!

 April on deck